lamdan0901/YouTube-Experience-Enhancer/README.md

-# YouTube Columns Adjuster
+# YouTube Experience Enhancer

-A browser extension that allows you to customize the YouTube browsing experience by adjusting the number of video columns displayed on the page.
+A browser extension that allows you to customize the YouTube browsing experience.

 ## Project History